Nima-Mollaei/Currency-Converter/README.md

 * All rates are relative to the **base currency** selected by user

-## 🤝 Contributing
+## 🤝 Contributing:

 Contributions are welcome!
-Feel free to fork this repo, open issues, or submit pull requests
+Feel free to fork this repo, open issues, or submit pull requests.